scvolabs/scvolabs-website/_posts/2015-07-21-situation-report-sprint-2.md

 * Refactored front end using [Twitter Bootstrap](http://getbootstrap.com/) and [Angular.js](https://angularjs.org/)
 * Abstracted database calls to an API layer
 * Initialised a project repository on [GitHub](https://github.com/) (private for now)
-* Deployed a proof-of-concept version to a test environment
+* Deployed a prototype version to a test environment

 Done (non-technical):